 Burglary charges are governed by N.C.G.S.
 14-51

-Burglary is the unlawful intrusion onto property or a building with the intent to commit a crime therein.
+Burglary is the unlawful intrusion into a dwelling at night with the intent to commit a crime therein.
 In North Carolina, there are two different classifications for this crime; – first and second degree.
 Because of this, the state’s prosecution of these charges depend on the facts and circumstances surrounding your case.

 The distinctions between the severity of the possible charges, are as follows: